Joshua-Solomon/Joshua-Solomon/Learning_Languages/Learning_Scheme/README.md

 I am still in the process of learning Scheme.
-Functional program is definetly an intresting approach to problem solving, though I must admit that I am not as proficient with Scheme as I am with other languages.
+Functional program is definetly an intresting approach to problem solving, though I must admit that at the moment, it is not my favorite.